-IX.
 Recent Research on Quality Change

-Most of the recent research on quality change has focused on medical care, including pharmaceuticals, and hence most of this brief survey is devoted to those categories.
+Most of the recent research on quality change has focussed on medical care, including pharmaceuticals, and hence most of this brief survey is devoted to those categories.
 Subsequently we will cite scattered studies on other topics.

-A. Medical Care and Pharmaceuticals
+Medical Care and Pharmaceuticals

 Most of the research on medical care and pharmaceuticals has been conducted by academic economists affiliated with the National Bureau of Economic Research.
 Some of this research has recently been brought together in a new book edited by Triplett (1999), whose comprehensive and thoughtful introduction provides the best available introduction into the issues, problems, techniques, and results in this area.
-It is important to note that earlier versions of some of the same research were available to the Boskin Commission and were the basis of its judgment that the pre-1997 CPI contained an upward bias of 3.0 percent per year in medical care services and 2.0 percent in prescription drugs.
+It is important to note that earlier versions of some of the same research was available to the Boskin Commission and was the basis of its judgment that the pre-1997 CPI contained an upward bias of 3.0 percent per year in medical care services and 2.0 percent in prescription drugs.

-In a newer version of research that the commission had reviewed, Cutler, McClellan, and Newhouse (1999), the authors use information from hospital records to price heart attack treatments using the CPI's traditional input-cost approach and find an upward bias of 2.0 percent.
-Adding in the value of improved life expectancy from better treatment procedures, the bias rises to the range of 3.1-3.5 percent.
+In a newer version of research that the Commission had reviewed, Cutler, McClellan, and Newhouse (1999), the authors use information from hospital records to price heart attack treatments using the CPI's traditional input-cost approach and find an upward bias of 2.0 percent.
+Adding in the value of improved life expectancy from better treatment procedures, the bias rises to the range of 3.1-3.5 percent.31 A study that implies a much larger bias was carried out by Frank, Berndt, and Busch (1999) on treatments for mental depression.
+There is no component of the CPI that is directly comparable, but the medical services CPI rose more than 25 percent over the 1991-95 interval for which the authors provide estimates of price declines in the treatment of depression ranging from 22 to 30 percent per year, implying a possible bias of more than 10 percent per year.
+In a new study of pharmaceuticals, Ellison and Hellerstein (1999) analyze a large data set on the prices of the cephalosporin class of antibiotics and find a price increase for 1988-96 of 0.76 percent a year, for a bias estimate of 3.78